wanting930/ski-member/README.md

 # ski-member
-This is my member feature.
-Utilize the Spring Boot framework technology.
+This is my member feature, implemented using the Spring Boot framework technology.